ivan-usov-org/bec/docs/source/developer/ophyd.md

 It is a Python library that provides a uniform interface to different hardware components.
 Ophyd is used to control the hardware and to read out (meta)data of devices.
 It is also used to create a virtual representation of the hardware in the form of `devices` and `signals`.
-Hardware can be tested without spinning up BEC, simply by importing the ophyd library.
+Hardware can be tested without spinning up BEC, simply by importing the Ophyd library.

 (developer.ophyd.ophyd_device)=
 ## Ophyd devices

 Representative objects for different type of devices are created dynamically on the device server.
 For the most simple case, a certain set of core methods and properties need to be implemented.
-Based on the type of device, `BEC` expects ophyd devices to provide certain functionality.
+Based on the type of device, BEC expects ophyd devices to provide certain functionality.
-Signal and Device are the most simple cases for which the core functionality is extended by certain interfaces that add functionality to the objects.
+Signal and Device are the most simple type of devices that are used within BEC.
-Overall, BEC differentiate between `device`, `signal`, `positioner` and `flyer`.
+Overall, BEC differentiates between `device`, `signal`, `positioner` and `flyer`.
-A small diagram with the hierarchy of inheritance is shown below.
+A diagram with the hierarchy of inheritance is shown below.

 ```{figure} ../assets/bec_device_structure.png
 Inheritance scheme for devices and signals in BEC.
 ```
 We note that this hierarchy is inspired by different class types within Ophyd;
-`Device`, `Signal`, `PVPositioner` and `FlyerInterface`, while extending certain aspects of the classes for convenient usage.
+`Device`, `Signal`, `Positioner` and `Flyer`, while extending certain aspects of the classes for convenient usage.

 ### Core functionality
-The following section lists core properties and methods required to load a device in BEC.
+The following section lists core properties and methods.
 We note that by inheriting from Ophyd `Device`, `Signal` or a children class like `PvPositioner`, all methods and properties below will already be implemented.

-* **_destroyed -> bool**\
-Instance attribute that indicates whether a device has been destroyed, should be False by default.
-The destroy method should set this to True.

 * **name -> str**\
 Property with name of the device; it will also be used for naming convention of signals from a device.